itgfirm/safe-food/Evidence/d/README.md

 ***d. deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider was used***

-## Heroku
+## Platform as a Service - Heroku
 The Safe Food prototype was deployed on the Heroku Platform as a Service (PaaS).
-PaaS enables our customers to innovate faster, focus resources, and save money.
+Utilizing a PaaS enables our customers to innovate faster, focus resources, and save money.

 Heroku is a market leader in providing Node.JS (as well as other stacks) hosting solutions.
 Also, inorder to balance architectural flexibility with hands-off, managed service, ITG believes that Heroku offered the best platform for our pilot application.